spiliti/itmconsult/content/english/_index.md

     # feature item loop
-    - name : "Data Science and Analytics" icon : "fas fa-heart" content : "Harnessing the power of data science and analytics to help organistions  our communities to solve their development challenges and THRIVE"
+    - name : "Data Science and Analytics" icon : "fas fa-heart" content : "Harnessing the power of data science and analytics to help organistions and local communities to solve their development challenges and THRIVE"

     # feature item loop
-    - name : "g-Works"
+    - name : "Public Works & Asset Management"
       icon : "fas fa-user-clock"
       content : "Public Works and Assets Management Informatiom Systems to drive eficiency, transparency and accountability in public sector resource utilisation"